calummoore/blog-product/content/products/snapreport/index.md

 Lots to do today, and feeling the pressure of being behind.
 This is an important day - no distractions!

-  - [ ] Publish and invoke server code via API call (using Firebase)
+  - [x] Publish and invoke server code via API call (using Firebase)
+  - [x] Add debug logging records to Firebase (so user can see result of build/run)
-  - [ ] Add styles section to the component editor
+  - [x] Add styles section to the component editor
-  - [ ] Build user app and publish script to GCP Storage bucket
+  - [x] Build user app and publish script to public GCP Storage bucket
-  - [ ] Create the embed service (the controller for the inner embed)
+  - [x] Create the embed service (the controller for the inner embed)
+  - [x] Create inputs section of card editor
-  - [ ] Add publish button that creates a new version of the card
+  - [x] Add publish button/modal that creates a new version of the card
+  - [ ] Create card instance modal - to enable creation of new
+  - [ ] Allow card instances to be presented on report

+Core functions complete!

+  - [ ] Attach data to the embed-controller
+  - [ ] Setup Firebase Firestore structure to include workspaces
+  - [ ] Setup new Firestore rules for workspaces
+  - [ ] Add versions for published cards
   - [ ] Add CRON job that updates unused cards
   - [ ] Add OAuth provider service (with icon app upload)
+  - [ ] Add billing/team to the settings page
+  - [ ] Docs to describe the card editor

+### Day 10

+Tuesday 18 June 2019:  19° 🌦 -  Light rain showers and light winds

+ I got a lot done yesterday, but feels like there is still so much to do.
+I need to find more ways to cut corners to get this out today!

   - [ ] Create card instance modal - to enable creation of new
+  - [ ] Allow card instances to be presented on report

+Core functions complete!

+  - [ ] Attach data to the embed-controller
   - [ ] Setup Firebase Firestore structure to include workspaces
   - [ ] Setup new Firestore rules for workspaces
+  - [ ] Add versions for published cards
+  - [ ] Add CRON job that updates unused cards
+  - [ ] Add OAuth provider service (with icon app upload)
   - [ ] Add billing/team to the settings page
+  - [ ] Docs to describe the card editor